You are here

 This Michelin star recipient inside The Jefferson Hotel lures diners in to the main dining room with a roaring fireplace, snug nooks perfect for a romantic evening and an elegant menu inspired by the harvest from Thomas Jefferson’s Monticello with a wine list featuring more than 1,300 offerings.
 Plume also offers patrons private alcoves to enjoy the prix fixe menu outside of the main dining room.

 Pull a chair around the fire, order some s'mores and tell a story on the patio of Bourbon Steak.
-The roaring fireplaces, the crowd circled around the pit, and meticulously perfected cocktails mean you’ve finally found an enchanting outdoor retreat.
-Executive Chef Joe Palma brings a southern twist to the classic American Steakhouse cuisine while the bar offers the freshest assortment of both classic and modern cocktails in a plethora of styles.
+The outdoor fireplaces, the crowd circled around the pit, and meticulously perfected cocktails mean you’ve finally found an enchanting outdoor retreat.
+Executive Chef Joe Palma brings a southern twist to the classic American steakhouse cuisine while the bar offers both classic and modern cocktails in a plethora of styles.